jvraviteja18/jvraviteja/README.md

    * Currently I am pursuing my B.Tech in CSE branch from V.R.Siddhartha Engineering College.

 Goals:-
-   - Short Term: To complete 3rd semester successfully with 10points.
+   - Short Term: To complete B.Tech Succesfully and get placed in a reputed Company.
-   - Middle Term: To get a job as a Software Engineer with a salary package of more than 36 L.P.A.
+   - Middle Term: To get a job as a Software Engineer with a salary package of more than 5 L.P.A.
-   - Long Term: To develop programs, modules, apps relating to social networks like Facebook, Instagram and Whatsapp etc…
+   - Long Term: To achieve higher positions in the working company and grow as a Software Engineer.

 Strengths:-
-   - Confidence in what I’m doing.
-   - Having clarity of my future plans.
-   - Physical and Mental fitness.
-   - I strive for excellence and perfection.
-   - Good behavior and towards my elders and superiors.

-Weaknesses:-
-   - Sometimes lazy in doing work.
-   - Postponing some things to be done.
+   *Adaptability, Multi-tasking, Proactive, Eloquence, Sincerity, Honesty.

 Hobbies:-
-   - Playing with friends outdoor and even indoor sometimes.
-   - Daily workout.
-   - Running.
-   - Dancing.
-   - Drawing.
+   *Coding, Browsing Internet, Reading Books, Playing Football.

-Role Models:-
+Role Model:-
-   - A.P.J.Abdul Kalam, Swami Vivekananda.
+   *Cristiano Ronaldo

 Achievments:-
-   - Won 5 gold medals, 1 silver medal,1 bronze medal in Karate;
+   - Won 5 gold medals, 1 silver medal,1 bronze medal in Karate
    - GOLD MEDALS:
      - 1gold medal in 2012 international,1gold medal in 2012 state level, both in the event of Kata held at Dandamudi Rajgopal Rao Municipal Indoor Stadium, Labbipet, Vijayawada.
      - 1 gold medal in 2014 state level competetions held at Khammam in the event of Kata.